“A dog might as well speculate on the mind of Newton,” – Charles Darwin on God

 There is a document that defines the essence of Jewish identity, a charter for membership in the gang we call Jews, if you will.
 It’s called the Torah, and it insists it originates in a divine ideal of what people and the world can be.
 Jews call this concept “holiness,” but the word is too loaded.
 Whether you believe it is literally true or not, the proposition that this document originates from God explains the transcendent power and persistence of Jewish identity, even among Jews who reject it.
 Something mystical seems to be going on that preserves the Jews against all odds.
 The fact that this essence doesn’t fit any of the usual categories may also explain why Jews are also so persistently reviled and persecuted among other nations.
 Continue reading “Are Jews a race, religion, nation, ethnicity, tribe, or … what?”→

 Jews in America are especially lucky on Thanksgiving.
-Who else gets a choice of turkey or brisket, stuffing or kishkes?
+Who else gets a choice of turkey or brisket?

 As the quintessential American holiday, it somehow also feels more Jewish than any other.

-That may be because the very name “Jew” stems from the word for thanks (Judah).
-Or maybe because the first Thanksgiving might have had its roots in the Jewish fall harvest festival, Sukkot (which started on October 1st in 1621).
-But it also, obviously, resonates with Passover: big family meals, political debate, too much wine, and then a boisterous game of pinochle (at least that’s the way we celebrated).
-I think the stakes were a penny a point.
+That may be because the first Thanksgiving had its roots in the Jewish fall harvest festival, Sukkot (which started on October 1st in 1621).
+Or maybe because the very name “Jew” stems from the word for “thanks” (Judah), and our word for “blessing” – beracha – is related to the word for “knee” – berach – which we take in the posture of gratitude.
+Thanksgiving also, obviously, resonates with Passover: big family meals, political debate, too much wine, and then a boisterous game of pinochle for pennies (isn’t that the universal tradition?).
 Oh yeah, and celebrating gratitude for our miraculous liberation from slavery.

-The original pilgrims fled religious persecution on the model of the Exodus from the Bible.
-The Puritans believed the Catholic Church had introduced too many impure practices and sought to return Christianity to its “purer” roots in the Jewish Bible.
-America in their narrative was the Promised Land.
-They were consciously imitating the Jews in trying to establish both a Holy Land and earthly utopia, free from tyranny.
-In their worship, civil life, and ideology they were more attached to the Torah than the New Testament.
+The original pilgrims fled religious persecution on the model of the exodus of the Hebrews from Egypt.
+Puritans believed the Anglican Church had introduced too many impure practices.
+They sought to return Christianity to its roots in the Jewish Bible.
+America, in their narrative, was the Promised Land.
+They consciously imitated the Jews by trying to establish both a Holy Land and an earthly utopia, free from tyranny.
+They called it the New Eden.
+In their worship, civil life, and ideology they were at least as attached to the Old Testament as the new one.

 A standard Puritan greeting was, “You’re a good Jew!”

-They also imbibed the message of the Torah: the souls of Jews are enslaved to no earthly power.
-As the Sixth Lubavitcher Rebbe said:
+They also imbibed the message of that Hebrew Bible: the human soul is enslaved to no earthly power.

-In this week’s reading of the Bible, Toldot, a powerful king of the Philistines/Palestinians in what is now Gaza (sound familiar?) has been harassing Isaac by stopping up every well he digs.
-Nonetheless, Isaac continues to thrive and grow wealthier.
-Avimelech eventually “comes to Isaac” to ask for a peace treaty.
+In the Bible a powerful king of the Philistines, Avimelech, harasses Isaac and his tribe in what is now Gaza by stopping up every well he digs.
+Nonetheless, Isaac retraces his steps and re-opens the wells.
+He thrives and grows wealthier.
+Avimelech eventually “comes to Isaac,” submitting to him to ask for a peace treaty.

-Dedicated for SHABBAT PINCHAS 2779 to my father-in-law, Philip Oliver Richardson, Z”L”
+Dedicated for SHABBAT PINCHAS 2779 to my father-in-law, Philip Oliver Richardson, Z”L”, and to his great-granddaughters, Noa and her sisters.

 At first glance, Pinchas, like so many other weekly portions of the Torah, looks like a set of disparate pieces, thrown together with no particular logic.
 Some are boilerplate, others cinematically compelling.
 G-d rewards a zealot for a terrible act of violence and launches a war, but instead of taking us to the battle scene (the next week picks it up in Matot-Massei), a long, repetitive census interrupts the action.
 Five daughters provoke a revision in law and Moses dramatically transfers his power to Joshua, but a boring account of sacrifices deflate the end.